 Unfortunately, with all such labels, the danger exists that cis may become an abusive epithet.
 The other evening, I heard the term “cis male” used in an episode of Blue Bloods.
 The character, a college girl, referred to another character as “a cis male.”
 Her facial expression and tone of voice made it clear that she was not using the term as a neutral designation.

-6 Responses to “A New Use For The Prefix Cis-”
+6 thoughts on “A New Use For The Prefix Cis-”

 Yet another unnecessary coinage, and an ugly little syllable to boot.

 It just brings to mind “cisplatin,” in more ways than one.

 I’d be careful with the term “assigned at birth,” the difficult word here being “assigned.”
 Such a phrase carries with it the connotation that assignments are arbitrary, like seat assignments in a classroom.
 Clearly, that’s not the case.
 Keeping with origins of the prefix “cis-“, the word “cisgender” might be better defined as “conforming to biological gender” or something that gives a similar impression of ‘this’ side of a divide.

 Let one and all know that I define myself a hans-male, meaning a male who is incredibly handsome, particularly to members of the opposite sex.
 All women should swoon in my presence.

 I am what I think I am.